pentesteracademy/patoolkit/README.rst

 Terms of Use
 #############

-- This code must only be used for non-commercial purpose.
-- This repository must be mentioned as a reference.
+- This is licensed under GPL just as Wireshark.

 ############
 Installation